 The contact details on your dog’s tag enables any member of the public to help return your dog to you should it go missing.
 If a dog warden is called and your dog is wearing a tag, they will attempt to return the dog to you straight away without having to take your dog to the pound.
 This will ensure your dog is less likely to be picked up and impounded by the local dog warden and will avoid you having to pay a fee to get your dog back.
 Having up to date contact details on the tag is often therefore the quickest way to be reunited with your dog.

 When your dog is in a public place, the law states it must wear a collar and tag with the name and address of the owner on.
 This applies even if the dog has been microchipped and even if the dog is on a lead.
-If your dog is found without a collar and tag you could face a fine of up to £5,000.
+If your dog is found without a collar and tag you could face an unlimited fine.

 If your dog is missing click here to see what you can do.